shhossain/computer_science/readme.md

 ## [Statements and Functions](Statements%20and%20Functions/readme.md)
 In computer programming, a statement is a syntactic unit of an imperative programming language that expresses some action to be carried out.
 A program written in such a language is formed by a sequence of one or more statements.
 A statement may have internal components (e.g., expressions).

-A function is a block of statements that performs a specific task.
-Functions accept data, process it, and return a result.
-Functions are written primarily to support the concept of reusability.
-Once a function is written, it can be called easily, without having to write the same code again and again.

-Different functional languages use different syntax to write a function.

 There are two main types of statements in any programming language that are necessary to build the logic of a code.
 1. [Conditional-Statements](Statements%20and%20Functions/readme.md#conditional-statements)